I had a chocolate torte recipe that had butter and eggs, but those ingredients would not work for us.

-With the creation of all my raw tart recipes, I had the right ideas flowing through my brainwaves to create this.
+With the creation of all my raw tart recipes (like my lemon tarts and my dairy free raspberry cheesecake bars, I had the right ideas flowing through my brainwaves to create this.
 And the addition of the raspberries seemed like a magical marriage of flavors, so I went with it!

 If you don’t love chocolate, this recipe is NOT for you.
 Otherwise…prepare your taste buds for a touch of the divine!